31st Chess Olympiad: Women's event

 The women's division was contested by 81 teams representing 79 nations plus Russia "B" and the IBCA.
-The time control for each game permitted each player 2 hours to make the first 40 of his or her moves, then an additional 1-hour to make the next 20 moves.
+The time control for each game permitted each player 2 hours to make the first 40 of their moves, then an additional 1-hour to make the next 20 moves.
 In the event of a draw, the tie-break was decided by 1.
 The Buchholz system; and 2.
 Match points.

 The Georgian team, led by former world champion Chiburdanidze, retained their title.
 Hungary returned to the medal ranks due to the return of Zsuzsa and Zsófia Polgár.
 Meanwhile, little sister Judit played first board for the Hungarian team in the open event - the first woman to do so.
 China, captained by reigning world champion Xie Jun, took the bronze.